danielrosehill/Open-Letters/0325/codeium.md

 While I, as much as anyone else, would love to open up a beer and let my creative energy flow effortlessly into the IDE, I know from experience that in reality I would need to interrupt my reverie in a few minutes to unstick Cascade from its latest bout of "stickiness."
 I would have something unbecoming of me like *"WTF!?
 CAN'T YOU SEE I'M TRYING TO VIBE CODE?!
 JUST MAKE IT HAPPEN!*"

-> AI code generation should be about democratizing technology creation, not just marketing the next shiny feature.
-When the gap between promises and reality grows too wide, we lose credibility. #AICodeGeneration #Codeium #DeveloperExperience

  ## Growing Disconnect Between Marketing and User Experience

 As is the norm in online communities my lack of real-world friends who have ever heard about a thing called "Windsurf IDE" is offset by passionate online communities on Reddit and Discord where those using the tool and excited about its growth exchange notes, workarounds and best practices.